nandha252006/nandha252006/README.md

-# Igx-Solixx
+# Igx-Solix

 Build it.
 Break it.
 Secure it.

-Hey, I'm igx
+Hey, I'm igx-solix
 Designing and experimenting with networks, focusing on SDN and SD-WAN
 Learning cybersecurity while building secure, high-performance tools using Rust